comp-linguist/comp-linguist.github.io/_posts/2023-03-14-chain-of-thoughts.md

 date:   2023-03-14 15:26:24 +0100
 categories: jekyll update
 ---
 In this blog post, we will go over the [NeurIPS 2022 paper titled Chain-of-Thought Prompting Elicits Reasoning in Large Language Models][neurips-paper].
 This paper introduces Chain of Thought (CoT) prompting, which augments few-shot training samples for in-context learning with explicit reasoning steps.
 The authors evaluate the effectiveness of CoT on math word problems, commonsense reasoning and symbolic reasoning and shows performance improvements from the standard prompting as well as fine-tuned GPT-3 with smaller number of parameters.
-In addition, a 540B parameter language model PaLM prompted with CoT outperforms fine-tuned 175B GPT-3.
+In addition, a 540B-parameter language model PaLM prompted with CoT outperforms fine-tuned 175B GPT-3.

 # Outline of this blog post: